StaxWP/buddybuilder/readme.txt

 Contributors: staxwp, seventhqueen, codezz, rtynio, geowrge
 Tags: elementor, buddypress, buddypress builder, buddypress elementor, elementor buddypress, bp builder Requires at least: 5.0
-Requires PHP: 5.6
+Requires PHP: 7.0
-Tested up to: 5.8.2
+Tested up to: 6.0
-Stable tag: 1.6.7
+Stable tag: 1.7.0
 License: GLPv2 or later

 Design, build and customize your BuddyPress site with Elementor builder.

 == Description ==
-BuddyBuilder gives you super powers to create a stunning BuddyPress community built with Elementor.
+BuddyBuilder gives you superpowers to create a stunning BuddyPress community built with Elementor.
 Create your own page structure, add widgets and customize all from Elementor Builder.
 We use a unique and smart approach to override default BuddyPress templates so you can design them as any regular page.
 You are no longer locked to a predefined design and you are free to build and customize your BuddyPress community site.